 Typically CBD oils are sold as food supplements or novel foods (any food item that doesn’t have a longstanding history of consumption) restricting the means of recommended ingestion and the modes of sale.
 The Bulgarian law shift means that such restrictions would be lifted.

 The specific permit issued in Bulgaria outlines the CBD products covered:

 Food product(s) / food supplement(s) [and as such] is/are placed on the market in accordance with relevant legislation of EU and Republic of Bulgaria, and is/are subject to free-sale on Bulgarian market.

-Again, in layman’s terms this means that hemp-derived CBD products would fall under the traditional food category, freeing them from much of the sales issues faced previously.
+Again, in layman’s terms this means that hemp-derived CBD products, like our CBD Oral Spray, would fall under the traditional food category, freeing them from much of the sales issues faced previously.
 If nothing else, this will help provide some clarity to the muddled state of EU legislation where CBD often falls between categories.

 Regardless, the fallout from this is sure to be large.
 The Bulgarian government has clearly recognised the potential benefit to the economy of being at the forefront of the ever-expanding hemp industry, both through greater taxation and greater jobs.
 Likewise, otherwise EU countries may now feel a greater pressure to follow suit.

 At Vitality CBD we believe a well-informed user is a happier user, which is why we’re always at the cutting edge of CBD news.
 To keep up to date, check out our industry CBD news.